tn4m/memz/README.md

-THIS IS MEMZ TROJAN
+THIS IS MEMZ TROJAN !!!

-Don't run Destructive
+Don't run Destructive!